Kizitoiv/Dept-In-Defense-Security-Architecture-Diagram/README.md

 # Security-Architecture-Diagram-

-Dept In Defense security Model
+Dept In Defense Security Model

 Deploying a defense-in-depth security model is essential in modern cybersecurity to protect an organization's assets and data from a wide range of threats.
 This approach involves implementing multiple layers of security measures to create a robust and resilient defense system.